Media That Matters: The Nature of Media

 Presenters

-Hollyhock’s renowned conferences help to resolve the leadership deficits of the modern world.
+Hollyhock’s renowned events help to resolve the leadership deficits of the modern world.
 These cross-sectoral and multi-generational gatherings work to support and catalyze progressive leaders through strengthening skills, expanding capacity, and building peer-to-peer networks and knowledge.
-Tackling the largest issues of our time and promoting social and environmental justice requires that we come together to not only learn hard skills and share lessons, but also to rejuvenate our passions and recharge.
-Joining our conferences opens up access to like-minded networks and community that support one another throughout the year.
-Past conferences include: Social Venture Institute, Activate: Digital Leadership, Creating a…
+Tackling the largest issues of our time and promoting social and environmental justice requires…

 Learn more about Hollyhock Leadership Institute